 Zero Discrimination Day History

 Zero Discrimination Day aims to celebrate individuality, inclusion and human rights while promoting tolerance, compassion and peace.
-Discrimination refers to the selective practice of unfairly treating a person or a group of people differently than others due multiple factors such as religion, gender, race, sexuality, age and disability amongst others.
+Discrimination refers to the selective practice of unfairly treating a person or a group of people differently than others due factors such as religion, gender, race, sexuality, age and disability amongst others.
 Despite laws and education, discrimination continues to be a wide-spread problem throughout the world.

 Zero Discrimination Day was first celebrated by UNAIDS, the United Nations' HIV/AIDS Program, in December of 2013.
 The following year, the UN and other global organizations officially celebrated the day on March 1st, 2014 in an effort to promote